 The alteration in the functioning of the salivary glands can have various causes; the most frequent are:

-- Tobacco and alcohol use decrease normal salivation.
+- Tobacco and Alcohol: Tobacco and alcohol use decrease normal salivation.

-- Systemic diseases such as diabetes and some psychiatric diseases such as depression or anxiety.
+- Systemic diseases: Diabetes and some psychiatric diseases such as depression or anxiety.

 Symptoms of dry mouth

 The main symptom is dryness, but there are also other common signs and symptoms such as:

 - Problems chewing, speaking, and swallowing.